-Gaztelugatxe is estimated to date back to the 9th century, I always find these super old places fascinating, you can almost feel the history on your visit.
-Its great introducing the kids to somewhere so old and entertaining them with stories of pirates and fantastical storms as I’m sure they will have no idea who Daenerys Targaryen is!
+Gaztelugatxe is estimated to date back to the 9th century.
+I always find these super old places fascinating.
+You can almost feel the history on your visit.
+It’s great introducing the kids to somewhere so old and entertaining them with stories of pirates and fantastical storms.
+I’m sure they will have no idea who Daenerys Targaryen is!

 How hard is the hike to Dragonstone

 It’s honestly not that hard, Piper – who is 8, managed it just fine.
-Mr AWTYK was suffering from a horrid cold on the day we visited so unusually for him, he found it a bit more difficult.
+Mr AWTYK was suffering from a horrid cold on the day we visited.
+Unusually for him, he found it a bit more difficult.

 The path is pretty stoney so I wouldn’t recommend taking a stroller and its definitely not wheelchair accessible.
-If it’s a rainy day the path can get fairly slippy so take it slow and keep the little ones close.
+If it’s a rainy day the path can get fairly slippy.
+Take it slow and keep the little ones close.